+Item

+Item
-(A) Maximum Limit of Liability for this Coverage Section for all Claims each Policy Year: \$1,000,000.00 (B) Sublimit for all Settlement Fees and Defense Costs with respect to all Settlement Program Notices each Policy Year: \$100,000.00

-Note: The Sublimit shown in (B) above is part of, and not in addition to, the Limit of Liability in (A) above.
+(A) ximum Limit of Liability for this Coverage Section for all Claims each Policy ear: \$1,000,000.00 (B) ublimit for all Settlement Fees and Defense Costs with respect to all attlement Program Notices each Policy Year: \$100,000.00 Note 9: The Sublimit shown in (B) above is part of, and not in addition to, the Limit above. of Liability in (A) Unless the Defense Outside the Limits of Liability Option is purchased below, the Limits of Liability will be reduced and may be exhausted by Def 3.
+Rete entio on: (A) Ins suring Clause 1 - Fiduciary Liability Coverage: \$0 (B) Ins suring Clause 2 - Voluntary Settlement Program Coverage: \$0 4.
+Pen ding g or Prior Date: (A) Ins suring Clause 1: May 31, 2015 (B) Ins suring Clause 2: May 31, 2015

-Unless the Defense Outside the Limits of Liability Option is purchased pursuant to Item 5 below, the Limits of Liability will be reduced and may be exhausted by Defense Costs.
+Item 5.
+Defense Outside the Limits of Liability Option purchased:

-Item 3.
-Retention:

-(A) Insuring Clause 1 - Fiduciary Liability Coverage: \$0 (B) Insuring Clause 2 - Voluntary Settlement Program Coverage: \$0 ltem 4.
-Pen ding or Prior Date: (A) Insuring Clause 1: May 31, 2015 (B) Insuring Clause 2: May 31, 2015 ltem 5.
-Defe ense Outside the Limits of Liability Option purchased: /es X No

-CHUBB.

-Chubb Group of Insurance Companies 202B Hall's Mill Road Whitehouse Station, NJ 08889 ForeFront Portfolio SM For Not-for-Profit Organizations Crime Coverage Section a stock insurance company, incorporated under the laws of Indiana, herein called the Company.
+Chubb Group of Insurance Companies 202B Hall's Mill Road Whitehouse Station, NJ 08889 ForeFront Portfolio SM For Not-for-Profit Organizations Crime Coverage Section

+FEDERAL INSURANCE COMPANY a stock insurance company, incorporated under the laws of Indiana, herein called the Company.